rogcalixto/Visualizing_History_of_Nobel_Prize/README.md

-# VisualizingH the History of Nobel Prize Winners
+# Visualizing the History of Nobel Prize Winners
 This project analyzes Nobel Prize winner data to identify patterns and answer specific questions about the laureates.

 ## Objectives